High School Students

 College student records are confidential and protected by the Federal Educational

 Rights and Privacy Act (FERPA).
-Your parents may not access your records without a written release from you (regardless
+Your parents may not access your records (regardless of your age).

 Q. If I take Foothill College classes while I am in high school, do I become a transfer student when I apply to a 4-year university?